Unihedro/rfcs/0000-ilp-over-http.md

 **Field Details:**

 - **Path** - A connector MAY specify any HTTP path for their peer to send ILP packets to.
-- **ILP-Destination Header** - (Optional) It is RECOMMENDED to set this header to the destination ILP address from the ILP packet.
-This enables standard HTTP load balancers to route packets to particular connector instances without parsing the ILP packet.
 - **Body** - ILP Packet encoded using OER, as specified in [RFC 27: Interledger Protocol V4](./0027-interledger-protocol-4/0027-interledger-protocol-4.md).

 ### Response